DeadlyArtist/MinecraftProgression/README.md

 *Keybinds*: Added keybinds for toggling certain upgrades on and off.
 *Rotten Creatures*: Added special mod support.
+*Fixed Anvil*: Applying enchantments now costs a fair price, regardless in which order you apply them, even if you already have a lower level of the enchantment applied.
+Additionally, anvils no longer break, and many enchantments now allow you to merge them in the anvil beyond their usual limit.
+*Universal Enchants*: Added special mod support.

 ## License
 This mod is licensed under MIT license.